Turkish Military Academy: Education

-Education in the academy is 5 years (first year is preparatory class).
+The duration of education at the academy is five years, including a preparatory year.
 Cadets undergo both academic and military training in the academy.
 Upon graduation cadets commissioned as officers in the Turkish Land Forces and also receive a bachelor's degree depending on their academic education in the academy.

+In addition to the officer’s commission, graduates of the Turkish Military Academy receive bachelor’s degrees in fields including industrial and systems engineering, electronics engineering, mechanical engineering, civil engineering, computer engineering, strategy and security studies, history, business administration, and international relations.

+The Turkish Military Academy trains cadets for commissioning as officers in the Infantry, Armored, Artillery, Air Defense, Army Aviation, Engineer, Signal, Transportation, Supply, Maintenance, Personnel, and Finance branches of the Turkish Army.
+Cadets who meet the required criteria may be selected for pilot training, and a limited number of graduates are assigned to the Army Aviation branch for this purpose each year.
 Military training is given by the Turkish Military Academy Cadet Corps.
 The corps is organized as one regiment and four battalions.

+The curriculum combines academic education with military and physical training.
+Cadets receive instruction on the organization and functions of different branches, the tactical use of weapons, and battlefield systems through regular military training conducted throughout the academic year.
+During the summer term, cadets participate in a six week field training program in Menteş, İzmir, which includes applied training and organized visits to historically significant sites such as Afyon and Çanakkale.
+The Physical Training and Sports Program includes instruction in pentathlon, shooting with firearms and air guns, athletics, diving and lifesaving, basketball, biathlon, equestrian sports, football, folk dancing, handball, skiing, orienteering, cross country activities, table tennis, archery, chess, taekwondo, tennis, triathlon, volleyball, and swimming.

 Uniforms

 The cadet dress uniform is the same as the Turkish Army officer's uniform, except for the addition of two gold cords looped from the right shoulder across the front right suspending two metal pins.
 One pin is long, and symbolizes peace while the other is short and symbolizes war.
 The cadets are distinguishable and organized by their graduating class as well as their cadet unit.
 In their classroom uniform, each cadet wears a thin gold bar on their epilate for each year they have been at the academy.
 Senior cadets, with four bars, also wear the color of the branch of the Turkish Army that they will be entering upon graduation on their collar.
 For example, green for infantry and gray for armor.
 The under three classes wear blue on their collar which signifies that they have not yet chosen a branch.
 The cadet also wears an identification number, a four digit number issued upon entrance to the academy.
 Atatürk's cadet number, 1283, has been reserved and will not be issued to another cadet.